 The area is one of the most popular in Norway and the journey to get there is called “Norway in the nutshell”.
 Luckily, winter seems to be off-season there, so you can appreciate the peaceful feel of the fjords without the crowds.
 God knows why, because everything looks so beautiful covered with the snow!

 Spend the whole day in this wonderful part of Norway.
 Admire the views from the Stegastein viewpoint and hike the hills above it.
-Visit tiny Flåm village with its famous railway, take a fjord cruise or try the delicious goat cheese in Undredal.
+Visit tiny Flåm village with its famous railway, do some shopping for typical Norwegian gifts and souvenirs, take a fjord cruise or try the delicious goat cheese in Undredal.
 For the overnight stay, I recommend stopping in the quiet Aurland.
 You can find there the best view from the cottages overlooking the mountains by the fjord in Vangsgaarden Gjestgiveri – book here.

 Even though visiting this part of Norway is famous to be done by the train, you wouldn’t be able to go to some of those places in winter without the car.
 Make use of it as much as you can.
-A more detailed post is coming soon!
+You can read more about Norway in a Nutshell in winter and what to do in Flåm here.

 View this post on Instagram